grabowsp/CamSat_snp_calling/mapping_snp_calling.md

 ### Code for re-starting stalled pipeline
 * change the library codes at beginning of loops
 ```
-for LC in GCBOT GCBOB GCBOU GCBNT GCBOP;
+for LC in GCBST GCBSP GCBSY GCBTN;
   do cd /global/projectb/scratch/grabowsp/Cs_RIL_snp_calling/$LC;
   for x in $(ls -l *.sorting.sh.stderr | awk '{if($5>122)print $9}' | rev \
 | cut -f2- -d"." | rev);